 And now, no sooner was everyone assembled than he drew forth from a basket a piece of paper covered with scribbled lines and pretended to read from it.
 With a show of hesitation he looked up and down his list for the objects to be given in exchange for his people's presents.
 So-and-so was to receive a machete in return for his bow and arrows, and another a string of beads in return for his necklaces and so on for two solid hours.
 What was he hoping for?
 To deceive himself perhaps: but, even more, to amaze his companions and persuade them that his intermediacy was responsible for the exchanges.
 He had allied himself with the white man, as equal with equal, and could now share in his secrets.
 We were in a hurry to get away, since there would obviously be a moment of real danger at which all the marvels I had brought would have been handed over.
 So I did not go further into the matter and we set off on the return journey, still guided by the Indians.

 There had been something intensely irritating about our abortive meeting, and about the mystifications of which I had just been the unknowing instrument.
-Added to that, my mule was suffering from aphtha, and its mouth was causing it pain, so that by turns it hurried impedient forward and stopped dead in its tracks.
+Added to that, my mule had mouth sores that were causing it pain, so that by turns it hurried impatiently forward and stopped dead in its tracks.
 We got into a quarrel with one another and, quite suddenly, without realizing how it happened, I found myself alone, and lost, in the middle of the bush.

 What was I to do?
-What people do in books: fire a shot in die air to let my companions know what had happened.
-I dismounted and did so.
-No reply.
-I fired again, and as there seemed to be an answer I fired a third shot.
+What people do in books: fire a shot in the air to let my companions know what had happened.
+I got down.
+I fired.
+Nothing.
+A second shot seemed to bring a reply.
+I fired a third shot.
 This scared my mule, who went off at a trot and pulled up some distance away.

 I put weapons and photographic equipment nearby at the foot of a tree, memorized its position, and ran off to recapture my mule, who seemed quite peaceably disposed.
 He let me get right up to him and then, just as I reached for the reins, he made off at full speed.
 This happened more than once until in despair I jumped at him and threw both my arms round his tail.
 This unusual proceeding took him by surprise, and he decided to give in.
 Back in the saddle, I made as if to collect my belongings, only to find that we had twisted and turned so often that I had no idea where they were.